aadityanj/ec-note-restapi/README.md

     $ npm start
    ```
 - To change the port number
-    - Open the config directory in your project files and open the config.json with any notepad editor.
+    - Open the config directory in your project files and open config.json with any notepad editor.
     - change your port number in that file
 - # Deployment
   - Install [PM2](http://pm2.keymetrics.io/) process manager in your server globally.